Profile

 Experience

-Dr. Lozano brings a strong academic background in language teaching and research from international institutions, including Princeton University, Columbia University, Universitat Autònoma de Barcelona, Universitat Pompeu Fabra, and Cervantes Institute.
-She has developed and published articles, learning materials and textbooks, and conducted workshops on language acquisition.
-She has co-designed a multimedia course on multilingualism for Erasmus students collaborating with faculty and designers to develop engaging content that reflects linguistic diversity and intercultural communication.
+Dr. Lozano brings a strong academic background in language teaching and research from international institutions, including Princeton University, Columbia University, Barnard College, and Universitat Autònoma de Barcelona.
+She has developed and published a textbook, articles and learning materials, and conducted workshops on language acquisition.
+She has co-designed a multimedia course on multilingualism for Erasmus students that reflects linguistic diversity and intercultural communication.

 She is currently collaborating with the Science of Diversity Lab at Harvard University.
 The Science of Diversity Lab is dedicated to exploring social justice and polarized issues through a scientific lens.
 Dr. Lozano collaborates on academic and communication efforts to broaden the real-world impact of diversity science.
 Her responsibilities include editing a book for publication, preparing the bibliography for a Harvard course, reading research findings, and providing professional advice for the launch of a lecture series on artificial intelligence and scientific thinking.